Monika-81/padel-pals/README.md

 #### **Delete Post**
 <details>
-To delete a post the user can use the same tactic to find their posta as when they want to edit a post, either from the forum list views or from the personal page.
-The delete button has an outline color of yellow that turns the whole button yellow if the user hovers or click the button.
+To delete a post the user can use the same tactic to find their posts as when they want to edit a post, either from the forum list views or from the personal page.
+The delete button has an outline color of yellow that turns the whole button yellow if the user hovers or clicks the button.
 On doing so a modal i displayed over the site, asking the user if they are sure they want to delete their post.
-The user can choose to cansel the request and go back to the post, or to confirm the deletion of the post.
-If the post are deleted all the comments will be as well.
+The user can choose to cancel the request and go back to the post, or to confirm the deletion of the post.
+If the post is deleted all the comments will be as well.

 <br>
 <br>